Semiconductor Manufacturing International Corporation (SMICY) Management on Q3 2020 Results - Earnings Call Transcript

 Guo Guangli

-Thank you, Dr. Zhou.
-I will now hand the call over to our CFO, Dr. Gao Yonggang for financial highlights.
+[Interpreted] Thank you, Dr. Zhou.
+I will now hand the call over to our CFO, Dr. Gao Yonggang, for financial highlights.

 Gao Yonggang

-Thank you, Dr. Zhou and Guangli.
+[Interpreted] Thank you, Dr. Zhou and Guangli.
 Greetings to all our listeners.
 Please be reminded that all earnings figures are prepared in accordance with IFRS unless otherwise stated.

 First, I will highlight our third quarter results and give the fourth quarter 2020 guidance.
-Our third quarter 2020 revenue reach another record high of $1,083 million, an increase of 15.3% sequentially and 32.6% year-over-year, mainly due to strong customer demand and sequential increase in wafer ASP.
+Our third quarter 2020 revenue reached another record high of $1,083 million, an increase of 15.3% sequentially and 32.6% year-over-year, mainly due to strong customer demand and sequential increase in wafer ASP.
 In addition, incremental growth in other revenue was also another major driver for the revenue increase.

 Our third quarter 2020 gross profit also hit another record high of $262 million.
 Gross margin was 24.2% higher than original guidance, mainly due to better product mix and growth in wafer ASP and other revenue.
 Gross margin was sequentially down mainly due to higher depreciation and amortization in the third quarter 2020.

-Now IFRS operating expenses were $215 million lower than guidance range mainly because of the control of R&D and G&A expenses.
+Non-IFRS operating expenses were $215 million lower than guidance range, mainly because of the control of R&D and G&A expenses.
 Profit for the period attributable to SMIC was $256 million, another all-time high, while non-controlling interest was $7.15 million of debit to SMIC's attributable profit.
 EBITDA also achieved a record high of $653 million and increased 14.3% sequentially.

 Moving to the balance sheet.
-At the end of third quarter, cash on hand including current financial assets and restricted cash was close to $12.3 billion.
-Total assets were close to $29 billion and total equity was around $21 billion including non-controlling interest.
+At the end of third quarter, cash on hand, including current financial assets and restricted cash, was close to $12.3 billion.
+Total assets were close to $29 billion and total equity was around $21 billion, including non-controlling interest.
 Gross debt to equity was 20.3% and net debt to equity was negative 38.4%.

 In terms of cash flow, we generated a historical high of $719 million of cash from operating activities in the third quarter.
-On July 16, SMIC listed on the stock market and raised total net bonds to RMB52.5 billion including the green shoe option.
-According to our plan RMB18 billion will be used for SN1 project, RMB17.7 billion will be used to supplement working capital, RMB9.8 billion will be used for capacity build-up for FinFET technology, RMB 7 million will be used as reserve funds for research and development of FinFET and FinFET technology.
+On July 16, SMIC listed on the stock market and raised total net bonds close to RMB52.5 billion, including the green shoe option.
+According to our plan, RMB18 billion will be used for SN1 project, RMB17.7 billion will be used to supplement working capital, RMB9.8 billion will be used for capacity buildup for non-FinFET technology, RMB7 million will be used as reserve funds for research and development of FinFET and non-FinFET technology.
 We thank our domestic and overseas investors for your support and trust.

 Now looking ahead into the fourth quarter of 2020, our revenue is guided to be down 10% to 12% quarter-over-quarter, mainly due to one, a decrease in wafer shipments; two, a decrease in other revenue.
 However, if you look at the midpoint of guidance, our revenue in the fourth quarter is expected to grow around 15% compared to the fourth quarter of last year.